artemismoon1989/AI_Special/README.md

 # AI_Special
-This is a image generate code created by artemismoon
+This is a Deep learning code created by artemismoon